 The College will endeavour to ensure students can enroll in their selected courses.
 However, some courses are highly competitive and places may be limited.

 Students must select an English course.

-Students must also select a Mathematics course if they have not achieved Year 9 NAPLAN Band 8 or OLNA Category 3 in Numeracy.
+Students must also select a Mathematics course if they have not achieved OLNA Category 3 in Numeracy.

-2025 Year 11 Course Pre-requisites
+2026 Year 11 Course Prerequisites